Rutuja-832001/Python_lib_projects/README.md

 ---

 ## 🚀 How to Use
+**LasVegasAirbnb.ipynb file is directly accessible on Github

+#Steps to access the file on Jupyter Notebook
 1.Download the .py file and csv file

 2. Open the `LasVegasAirbnb.py` file in Jupyter Notebook.